ParaZero Technologies Ltd (PRZO) Shares Up Despite Recent Market Volatility - News Heater

-ParaZero Technologies Ltd (NASDAQ: PRZO)’s stock price has increased by 63.54 compared to its previous closing price of 0.65.
-However, the company has seen a 38.99% increase in its stock price over the last five trading sessions.
-GlobeNewsWire reported 2023-08-28 that ParaZero Technologies sets the standard for drone safety at the annual International Drone Show, unveiling its innovative solutions for safer drone operations in urban environments
+ParaZero Technologies Ltd (NASDAQ: PRZO)’s stock price has increased by 132.76 compared to its previous closing price of 1.16.
+However, the company has seen a 280.34% increase in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-10-09 that ParaZero Technologies (NASDAQ: PRZO ) stock is rocketing higher on Monday as the drone company’s shares continue a rally from Friday.
+The big news that saw shares of PRZO stock soaring higher on Friday had to do with the approval of drone flights in Australia.

 Is It Worth Investing in ParaZero Technologies Ltd (NASDAQ: PRZO) Right Now?